kailash-manasarovar/statement/docs/timeline/2025/january.md

 - They roll their eyes and get decidedly more aggressive.
 - They're obviously working for the porn-gangs aren't they, like everyone appears to be.
 - It's amazing!
-- They tell me the criminal gang members can go wherever they like and it's not a crime for Winston May, North London rape-gang leader, to turn up to my general election campaign with a story specifically told to me by [someone who is probably a police man (Steve)](../2024/june.md#volunteers-not-what-they-seem) to terrorize me - there is no other explanation for his behavior.
+- They tell me the criminal gang members can go wherever they like and it's not a crime for Winston May, North London rape-gang leader, to turn up to my general election campaign alongside a story specifically told to me by [someone who is probably a police man (Steve)](../2024/june.md#volunteers-not-what-they-seem) to terrorize me - there is no other explanation for his behavior.
+- I don't mention that Winston May was probably in prison at the time and allowed out just to terrorize me, but they probably know very well and is one of the reasons I'm being shouted down.
-- I tell them, item by item you can maybe discount, but the thousands of events I'm trying to tell you about constitute a mass stalking campaign at the very least, and this statement is a goldmine of criminal evidence.
+- I tell them, look, item by item you can maybe discount, but the thousands of events I'm trying to tell you about constitute a mass stalking campaign at the very least, and this statement is a goldmine of criminal evidence.
 - They're not interested.
 - The situation is so incongruent, I've clearly somehow gained a non-human status with zero rights in the UK.
 - I ask them if they've been told to dismiss everything I'm saying by someone.